Unified Communications Cost-Benefit Analysis: 10 Key Factors to Consider

 By partnering with a UCaaS vendor that offers flexible billing, organizations can avoid the expensive possibility of being committed to a communication system that no longer meets their needs.

 9. Proof-of-Concept Testing

 With any premises-based technology deployment, there’s a distinct possibility that your organization will purchase hardware and applications and find that the deployment doesn’t meet your needs.

 Maybe it doesn’t meet your business requirements.
 Perhaps your users find it hard to use and are resisting adoption.
 Premises-based Unified Communications carries risks and can limit an organization’s ability to engage in proof-of-concept testing before adopting a technology.

 With UCaaS delivered through the cloud, some vendors allow clients to test-drive features within departments or a focus group of users to determine whether they will work before purchasing the feature.
 This can enable organizations to innovate cost-effectively and avoid technology implementations that fall flat.

 10. Strategic Benefits and Cost

 Startups, small businesses, and organizations with aggressive growth targets may struggle to fund the upfront investment required for a premises-based deployment of Unified Communications.
 Instead, they may find that the monthly, recurring cost of UCaaS is a better fit for their financial needs.
 When money is saved at the onset of UCaaS deployment, the funds can be redirected towards sales, marketing, or other activities that fuel business growth.

 In most cases, organizations find that a premises-based deployment of UC tools is slightly less expensive than UCaaS when they’re only evaluating the upfront investment cost of UC hardware and software versus the monthly fees for hosted UCaaS.
-This pricing gap is generally narrow; less than 15 percent according to one study, but not reflective of the true total cost of ownership for the two options.
+According to one study, this pricing gap is generally narrow, less than 15 percent, but not reflective of the two options' true total cost of ownership.